Michigan Passenger In Car Accident Rights Explained

 What are your legal rights if you are an injured passenger in a car accident in Michigan?

 I hear this question quite a bit from people who are commuting in someone else’s car.
 This is one of those situations where no one would even think about what your legal rights are or how No-Fault insurance will apply if you are commuting in a car – that is, until it happens to you.

-It’s an important question because there is also a lot of misinformation out there and conflicting advice from claims adjusters and agents on how No-Fault insurance works and the order of priority that leaves some people thinking they don’t have any legal rights and cannot get help if they are an injured passenger in a car accident in Michigan.
+It’s an important question because there is also a lot of misinformation out there and conflicting advice from claims adjusters and agents on how No-Fault insurance works and the order of priority that leaves some people thinking they don’t have any legal rights and cannot get help if they are an injured passenger in a crash.

 That couldn’t be further from the truth.

 Are passengers in car accidents covered by car insurance in Michigan?

-In Michigan, if you are injured in a car accident as a passenger, you are covered by auto insurance because the Michigan No-Fault law guarantees passengers are covered for PIP benefits that will pay for accident-related medical expenses, lost wages if injuries prevent returning to work and replacement services.
+If you are a Michigan resident and you are injured as a passenger in a car accident, you are covered by No-Fault car insurance PIP benefits that will pay for your medical expenses, replacement services and lost wages if your injuries prevent you from returning to work.